jantimon/html-webpack-plugin/README.md

 The template can also be directly inlined directly into the options object.
-⚠️ **`templateContent` does not allow to use weboack loaders for your template and will not watch for template file changes**
+⚠️ **`templateContent` does not allow to use webpack loaders for your template and will not watch for template file changes**

 **webpack.config.js**
 ```js